Being creative and resourceful with money helps you get through the hard times.

 Many bloggers today sell e-books and merchandise such as shirts, caps, mugs, and eco bags with their blog logo.
 Some also use their blog to promote their services like content writing, SEO, financial planning, event planning, speaking engagements, consultancy, real estate brokerage, etc.

-To promote your online business through your blog, you can add a page that contains a list and description of your products or services, as well as your contact information.
+To promote your online business through your blog, you can add a page containing a list and description of your products or services and your contact information.
 Or mention your products or services in your related blog posts.
-If you have an online store, you can insert links to your e-commerce website.
+You can insert links to your e-commerce website if you have an online store.

 Once your blog has gained more web traffic and readership, companies in your niche may start noticing you and offer to pay you for helping them promote their brand.

-Brand partnerships allow bloggers to earn money online from publishing reviews and promotional content (usually with a link to the company website) on their blog.
+Brand partnerships allow bloggers to earn money online from publishing reviews and promotional content (usually with a link to the company website) on their blogs.

 - Decide on what you’ll be writing about.
-Your niche can be about food, travel, personal finance, fitness, gadgets, make-up, or anything you’re knowledgeable and passionate about.
+Your niche can be food, travel, personal finance, fitness, gadgets, make-up, or anything you’re passionate about.

 - Identify your target audience.
 Your readers will largely influence the tone and personality of your blog.
-Think about the age, location, interests, and needs of your ideal audience.
+Consider your target audience’s age, location, interests, and needs.

 - Plan your content calendar.
 Your content calendar must answer what and when you’ll post.
 Develop your topic ideas and publishing schedule for a few months ahead.

 - Secure your blogging must-haves.
-These include a laptop, internet service, domain name registration, web host, and blogging platform (e.g., WordPress, Blogger, Tumblr, etc.).
+These include a laptop, internet service, domain name registration, web host, and blogging platform (e.g., WordPress, Blogger, Tumblr).